pywbem/pywbem/DEVELOP.md

     - `vi docs/changes.rst`

     To make the following changes for the version to be released:

     * Finalize the version to the version to be released.

+    * Remove the statement that the version is in development.

     * Change the release date to today´s date.